Middlesex, Johnston County, North Carolina Property Taxes

 Property Tax Rates Across Middlesex, Johnston County, North Carolina

-Local government entities set tax rates, which can vary widely within a state.
-This is because each county estimates its required budget to provide services annually and divides that by the total value of all taxable property within its jurisdiction, resulting in the property tax rate.
-While votes and laws are involved in setting tax rates and budgets, this is the annual process in a nutshell.
+Why?
+Because annually, each county estimates its required budget to provide services and divides that by the total value of all taxable property within its jurisdiction.
+This calculation results in the property tax rate.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.